 Data Processor is at any time obliged to ensure that third parties engaged (such as sub-processors) will assume in writing the same obligations as those agreed between Controller and Data Processor.
 Data Processor shall ensure correct compliance with these obligations on the part of those third parties and, in case of error(s) on the part of those third parties, shall itself be liable to Controller for any damage, as if Data Processor itself committed the error(s).

-Data Processor shall inform Controller of intended substantial changes in (the addition or replacement of) sub-processors.
-Controller has the right to object to intended changes
+[Deleted]

 Data Processor shall not provide or make available to any third party (not being sub-processors as referred to in article 6.1) the Personal Data it has received from Controller without the prior approval of Controller, unless on the basis of an express, written instruction of Controller or unless ordered to do so by a judicial or administrative authority, on condition that in that case Data Processor will inform Controller of that within 24 hours of receipt of such order.